linux-integrity/ima-doc/ima-policy.rst

 ``grubby --info=ALL`` displays all the kernel choices.

-Specifying none of the below ``ima_policy`` options on the boot command line yields a policy with no policy rules.
+Specifying none of the below ``ima_policy`` options on the boot command line yields a policy with no built-in policy rules.

-.. _secure-boot-state:
+.. _architecture-specific-policy-rules:

-Secure Boot State
+Architecture Specific Policy Rules
 ------------------------------------

+The architecture specific policy rules depend on the secure boot state (x86) or the secure and trusted boot states (Power).
+The rules added when secure boot is enabled in the firmware cannot be replaced by a :ref:`custom-policy`.

+For the effect on policies, see :ref:`config-ima-arch-policy`.

 For EFI-based systems, the secure boot state can be tested with